Alan la Zouche, 1st Baron Zouche of Ashby: Siege of Caerlaverock

+An English translation of the stanza reads:

+Alan de la Zouche there bore bezants on a scarlet banner.(Well I know he has spent more than his purse retains of treasure!)

 "Sa rouge baniere a bezants" (as re-stated in modern French) "his red banner bezantée", is the description of the coat of arms he bore at the siege.

 Subsequent career

 He was summoned to Edward II's coronation on 18 January 1307/08.
 In December of that year, he had a protection to go on a pilgrimage to Santiago de Compostela.
 He was the Constable of Rockingham Castle and the Keeper of the forests between the bridges of Oxford and Stamford.

 Marriage and issue

 He married Eleanor de Segrave, daughter of Nicholas de Segrave, 1st Baron Segrave.
 At his death, he left no male progeny and the barony went into abeyance between his three daughters and co-heiresses: